 Finding suitable travel insurance with pre existing medical conditions isn't necessarily the hard part.
-It's finding a provider that won't compromise on comprehensive cover and a tailored policy for your needs.
+It's finding a provider that won't compromise on cover for your individual needs.
 At Holiday Extras, we cover the majority of pre-existing medical conditions, and all medical conditions will be considered.
 Additionally, all Holiday Extras Bronze, Silver, and Gold Travel Insurance policies include COVID-19 cover as standard.

 What is travel insurance for pre-existing medical conditions?